 Dr. Nina Mafrici, Ph.D., C.Psych

-Clinic Co-Director, Psychologist
+Clinic Co-Founder/Director, Psychologist

 Dr. Nina Mafrici is a registered clinical psychologist who obtained her Doctoral degree from the University of Toronto.
 She works with adolescents and adults facing various mental health challenges, including mood and anxiety disorders, eating disorders, perinatal issues, self-harming and suicidal behaviours, interpersonal difficulties, emotional dysregulation, and personality disorders.

 Dr. Mafrici’s approach to therapy is grounded in evidence-based practice, individualized to clients’ unique symptoms, goals, strengths, backgrounds and preferences.
 Her primary therapeutic modalities include Dialectical Behaviour Therapy (DBT), Cognitive Behaviour Therapy (CBT), and mindfulness-based approaches.
 Dr. Mafrici adopts a holistic conceptualization of her clients’ needs.
 She seeks to understand how symptoms present and interact within various domains of a person’s life, and how they are shaped by their unique lived experiences, relationships and histories.
 She further helps identify and build upon clients’ strengths, while empowering them to make meaningful change.
 She strives to create a collaborative, genuine, and empathic relationship with clients, which she views as instrumental to the success of therapy.